 In connection with each definition you can find information about which sets of statistics use the concept.
 If you are looking for statistical figures, go from the definition to the statistics page.

 The main activity recorded by a respondent in a time-use diary.Read the full definition of the concept

 Main destination of trip in Finland is the destination a non-resident visitor reports as his/her main destination.
 There may be several main destinations but no more than two of them are recorded.
 In the Border Interview Survey, main destination of trip is registered at the accuracy of municipality.
 Main destination can also be a place without overnighting.Read the full definition of the concept

-The main job is the only or principal job of an employed person.
-Where several jobs exist, the main job is usually the job on which the respondent spends the most time or from which the highest income is earned.
-The definition of main and secondary jobs is based on the respondent's own reporting.Read the full definition of the concept
+The main job is the only or primary job of an employed person.
+If there are several jobs, the main job is the one on which the person spends most time.
+The division of main and secondary jobs is based on the respondent's own reporting.Read the full definition of the concept

 The concept of main type of activity describes the nature of a person's economic activity.
 The population is divided into people in the labour force and those outside the labour force.
 These categories can further be divided into subgroups.
 The classification is based on data on a person's main type of activity during the last week of the year.

 - employed labour force

 - others outside the labour force.

 Information on the main type of activity is based on data obtained from various registers.
 Where the data conflict as to whether a person is in the labour force or outside it, priority is given to the former.
 If, within the labour force, the data conflict as to whether a person is unemployed or employed, priority is given to the former.